top of page

 Dr. Holmstrom heads up the research effort and he is uncovering even more ways to identify early pathology in the stride of racing thoroughbreds.

-Professor Kevin Donohue
+Professor Emeritus Kevin Donohue

 University of Kentucky, Electrical and Computer Engineering Department